-“That’s a Bible verse,” said Gram.
-“The writer is talking to God about the wrong things he’s done.
-It’s like he’s saying to God, ‘Your mercy is wonderful.
-Please take away my sin and wash me clean.’”
+“That’s from a Bible verse,” said Gram.
+“The writer was talking to God about the wrong things he had done.
+It’s like saying to God, ‘Your mercy is wonderful.
+Please take away my sin and wash me clean.’ ”

 “That’s like me—sort of,” said Mandi, thinking hard.
 “You forgave me for stealing the piece of cake.
 You let me come into your nice house and wash up and play with your teddy bears and you even gave me ice cream.
 And I didn’t deserve any of it.”

 Gram smiled.
 “That’s the way it is with God.
 The wrong things we do are very serious to God but He loved us and made a way for us to be forgiven.”

 “Not me.
 No one loves me.”